So, you're ready to move on from the property you're renting, and there's a lot to tick off the list before you leave.

-The cleanliness of the property is one of the largest reasons behind tenancy disputes.
+The property's cleanliness is one of the most common reasons behind tenancy disputes.
 According to the Tenancy Deposit Scheme (TDS), over half of the disputes it adjudicates concern cleaning.
-By ensuring the property is as clean as it was when you first moved in, you’re more likely to get all of your deposit back.
+By ensuring the property is as clean as when you first moved in, you're more likely to get all of your deposit back.

 Get good references

-You may need your landlord to provide references for when you move into your next property.
-If you’ve not cleaned it to an adequate standard before you move out, your Landlord may well include this information in their reference to your new Landlord.
+You may need your landlord to provide references when you move into your next property.
+If you've not cleaned it to an adequate standard before you move out, your landlord may include this information in their reference to your new landlord.

 What will your landlord or letting agent be looking for?

 The expected level of cleanliness is generally open to interpretation.
-What could be considered spotless by one party may be very different to someone else’s opinion.
+What one party may consider spotless may be very different from someone else's opinion.
 This is possibly why so many disputes adjudicated by the TDS are about cleanliness levels.

-However, when it comes to cleaning your rented home, your landlord or letting agent should only expect you to clean the property to the standard it was at when you moved in, while accounting for general wear and tear.
+However, when it comes to cleaning your rented home, your landlord or letting agent should only expect you to clean the property to its standard when you moved in while accounting for general wear and tear.

-Therefore, whether you opt to hire a professional cleaner to do the job or decide to do it yourself, it’s important to make sure you have your inventory with you so you can see what things looked like before your tenancy began.
-By keeping your inventory with you as you clean each room, you’ll be able to focus your attention on cleaning the skirting boards rather than trying to fix the scuff on the wall that was there when you moved in.
+Therefore, whether you opt to hire a professional cleaner to do the job or decide to do it yourself, it's essential to make sure you have your inventory with you to see what things looked like before your tenancy began.
+By keeping your inventory with you as you clean each room, you'll be able to focus your attention on cleaning the skirting boards rather than trying to fix the scuff on the wall that was there when you moved in.

 What about the request for a professional clean?